emilianavt/VSeeFaceManual/README.md

 The screenshots are saved to a folder called `VSeeFace` inside your `Pictures` folder.

+#### I converted my model to VRM format, but the mouth doesn't move and the eyes don't blink?

+VRM conversion is a two step process.
+After the first export, you have to put the VRM file back into your Unity project to actually set up the VRM blend shape clips and other things.
+You can follow the [guide](https://vrm.dev/en/how_to_make_vrm/) on the VRM website, which is very detailed with many screenshots.

 ### Virtual camera

 The virtual camera can be used to use VSeeFace for teleconferences, Discord calls and similar.
 It can also be used in situations where using a game capture is not possible or very slow, due to specific laptop hardware setups.